tueimage/essential-skills/medical-images.md

 ## Reading and writing Dicom files with SimpleITK

+Dicom is the primary format for medical images.
+Like the `*.mhd`, Dicom splits an image into metadata and raw data.
+Contrary to `*.mhd` files however, the raw data and the header are in the same file.
+Almost all vendors of 3D medical imaging hardware use a version of this format.
+As a consequence, the headers in Dicom files form different manufacturers can be very different.
+The Python package `pydicom` can be used to load Dicom files and access the header parameters.

+Dicom files are usually 2D image files.
+Volumes are stored as folders of 2D Dicom files.

-SimpleITK can also read (and write) Dicom files.
+Dicom files can also be read and written using SimpleITK.
 It uses the same functions as `*.mhd` files:

 ```python
 itk_image = sitk.ReadImage('/path/to/dicom/file.dcm')